Tello vs. US Mobile: Plenty of Deals or Unlimited Data

 US Mobile gives more options

 Neither US Mobile or Tello own a wireless network, so they both rent space from a major network to provide coverage.
-In this case, US Mobile has two networks you can choose from: T-Mobile or Verizon.
-Both networks offer plenty of coverage across the United States, but Verizon technically provides more coverage in rural areas than T-Mobile.
+In this case, US Mobile has three networks you can choose from: T-Mobile, AT&T, or Verizon.
+All networks offer plenty of coverage across the United States, but Verizon technically provides more coverage in rural areas than T-Mobile, and AT&T offers faster speeds and more data.
 Tello, on the other hand, only uses T-Mobile’s network, so you’ll automatically get connected to that network when you sign up for a plan.

 When you use a prepaid carrier like Tello or US Mobile, your coverage experience can fluctuate.
 One Reddit user shared an experience camping in Colorado with US Mobile and not getting voice, text, or data service at all.
 Since the user was technically on Verizon’s network, and Verizon had coverage in that area of Colorado, it felt safe to assume they’d have coverage with US Mobile too.
 Turns out that Verizon has roaming coverage that only applies to actual Verizon customers.